Table of Contents

 After initiating the direct deposit process, you will have to collect the necessary information from your employees.
 They will need to provide their bank account number, bank account type, the bank’s name, and so on.
 Additionally, employees should sign an authorization form, granting you permission to transfer funds electronically.
 Customize the form to your business or utilize available forms that streamline this process.

 If you have an HR software with employee self-service capabilities, employees can log in and input the required information themselves into the software, including the direct deposit authorization.
-This information will automatically sync with your payroll system.
+This information will automatically synchronize with your payroll system.

 Step 4: Provide employee information to your system